Best Reflective Gear for Running in the Dark

 WHY YOU NEED IT:

-A good headlamp is another staple for running in the dark, as it keeps you visible and helps you see.
+A good running headlamp is another staple for running in the dark, as it keeps you visible and helps you see.
 I never ran in running headlamps until I started doing overnight relays, and now I can’t imagine running in the dark without one.

 WHAT TO LOOK FOR: